belevibaris/gitprofile-react-portfolio/README.md

 <br>

 This project is deployed on Vercel.
-You can check out the live version here: belevibaris Portfolio
+You can check out the live version here: <a href="www.belevibaris.com.tr"><a/>

 <br>